Raaawezh/body_part_selector_forK/README.md

   `BodyParts` after each interaction.
 - `side` (required): which body side to render.
 - `onBodyPartTapped` (optional): detailed tap callback with marker payload.
+- `onMarkerAdded` (optional): fires only for newly added markers.
+- `onMarkerFocused` (optional): fires only when an existing marker is tapped.
 - `mirrored` (optional, defaults to `false`): toggle symmetrical selection.
 - `selectedColor` (optional): highlight colour; defaults to `Theme.of(context).colorScheme.inversePrimary`.